Albert Glotzer: Political career

 Politically active since childhood, he was selling socialist literature on the street corners by age eight, and joined the Young Communist League at fifteen.
 By the end of the 1920s Glotzer was elected a member of the National Executive Committee of the Young Workers (Communist) League.

-In the fall of 1928 Glotzer and his Chicago co-thinker Arne Swabeck expelled from the Workers (Communist) Party and its youth section for espousing Trotskyism.
+In the fall of 1928 Glotzer and his Chicago co-thinker Arne Swabeck were expelled from the Workers (Communist) Party and its youth section for espousing Trotskyism.
 News of the ouster of Glotzer and Swabeck was front-page news in the second issue of The Militant, the first American Trotskyist newspaper.

 Glotzer was a delegate to the founding convention of the Communist League of America (Opposition) (CLA) in May 1929 and was elected as one of five members of the governing National Council of the fledgling organization.
 At that time Glotzer moved to New York City to work at the new organization's national office.

 Glotzer was involved in the factional difficulties that best the CLA from the very beginning.
 He originally gravitated toward James P. Cannon and Arne Swabeck, with whom he had worked in Chicago, but soon became a close ally of Max Shachtman, who felt that Cannon was running the party in a bureaucratic and manner.

 In 1931, Glotzer traveled with his wife to visit Leon Trotsky at Prinkipo, Turkey, where he spent some weeks as a secretary and guard to the exiled Soviet leader.
 According to Glotzer's wife they subsisted on the fish they caught in the Sea of Marmara.
 Trotsky advised a truce between the two factions, and Glotzer returned to the US to go on a national speaking tour on the dangers of fascism.